OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 #### Configuration to use $skiptoken or $skip for server-driven paging
 We will allow services to configure if they want to use $skiptoken or $skip for paging.

-### Additional details and on going investigation (Updates can be made to this design)
+### Additional obscured details and ongoing investigation
 Consistently exposing the configuration for both Classic and Core.

 Delimiter in the value of a key property.

 ODataFeedSerializer

 Stable sort.